INM-088 for the treatment of glaucoma

 Cannabinol formulation for glaucoma

 Cannabinol (CBN) is the key active pharmaceutical ingredient (API) in INM-088, which is in preclinical studies as a potential treatment for glaucoma.
 We are conducting studies to test the ability of CBN to provide protection to the neurons at the back of the eye, referred to as “neuroprotection”, and reduce the intraocular pressure in the eye.
 We compared several cannabinoids, including CBD and THC, to determine which cannabinoid was the best drug candidate for the treatment of glaucoma.
 Of all of the cannabinoids examined, CBN demonstrated the most optimal effect of neuroprotection.
 Furthermore, CBN also exhibited intraocular pressure reduction capability.

-InMed is preparing for a pre-Investigational New Drug meeting with the U.S. Food and Drug Administration (“FDA”) and expects to file regulatory applications in the first half of calendar year 2023, to initiate a human clinical trial.
+InMed has completed a pre-Investigational New Drug application discussion with the U.S. Food and Drug Administration regarding manufacturing, preclinical studies and early clinical development plans for INM-088, a CBN formulation in development for glaucoma.
+InMed has gained alignment with FDA on the design of the initial Phase 1-2 clinical trial to gather preliminary data on the safety and efficacy of INM-088 treatment.
+Management expects to file regulatory applications in the first half of the calendar year 2024 to initiate a human clinical trial.

 INM-088 Study on the Use of CBN as a Potential Treatment for Glaucoma published in Peer-Reviewed Article